nehaojha559-blip/flower-shop/README.md

-# flower-shop
-A web development project for an online flower shop.
-This repository contains the source code for the 'flowershop.com' website, featuring a clean layout and floral product showcases.
-Currently optimized for desktop viewing.
+A web-based admission form designed with a clean and user-friendly interface.
+This project features organized input fields for student registration, course selection, and contact details, ensuring a smooth enrollment process for users